reiryuki/Moto-Dolby-Audio-FX-Magisk-Module/README.md

 - Reboot

 ## Troubleshooting
+- If SE policy patch doesn't work for your device, send logcats to dev, then try using force permissive method.
+  Run at Terminal Emulator before flash:
+  `su`
+  `setprop dolby.force.permissive 1`
+- If Dolby force close, just reinstall again
+- Make sure manifest.xml is patched correctly
 - Use Audio Compatibility Patch if you encounter processing problem.
-- If Moto Dolby force close, reinstall again!

 ## Optional
 - Install Audio Modification Library module or [ACDB module](https://t.me/viperatmos) (Android 10 and bellow only) (choose one, don't use both!) if you using multiple audio mods together with Viper or Waves Maxx or any else.